-A total of 16,769 Yak-9 fighters was built in all by the time production ceased in 1947, making it not only more common than all other Yak fighter variants put together, but one of the most heavily produced aircraft of all time.
+A total of 16,769 Yak-9 fighters had been built by the time production ceased in 1947 -- making it not only more common than all other Yak fighter variants put together, but one of the most heavily produced aircraft of all time.
 The total number of all Yak fighter variants was 36,737.
 Many Yak pilots would become aces, and a few would score 50 kills or more in the Yak and other fighters.
 Among them were Dmitri Glinka, with 50 kills; Grigori Rechakov, with 56 kills; and the famous Alexandr Pokryshin, with 59 kills.BACK_TO_TOP

-The type passed its trials successfully and was ordered into production as the "Yak-11" in 1946, with service deliveries starting in 1947.
-It had a metal wing with a slightly increased span and retractable main gear but a fixed tailwheel.
-It was armed with a single 12.7 millimeter Berezin or 7.62 millimeter ShKAS machine gun and could carry a light bomb under each wing, with the armament intended for weapons training.
+The type passed its trials successfully, being ordered into production as the "Yak-11" in 1946, with service deliveries starting in 1947.
+It had a metal wing with a slightly increased span and retractable main gear, but a fixed tailwheel.
+It was armed with a single 12.7-millimeter Berezin or 7.62-millimeter ShKAS machine gun, and could carry a light bomb under each wing, the armament being intended for weapons training.
 The ASh-21 engine drove a two-bladed propeller.

 YAKOVLEV YAK-11: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 9.4 meters 30 feet 10 inches wing area 15.4 sq_meters 165.77 sq_feet length 8.50 meters 27 feet 10 inches height 3.28 meters 7.94 feet empty weight 1,900 kilograms 4,189 pounds MTO weight 2,440 kilograms 5,379 pounds maximum speed 465 KPH 290 MPH / 250 KT service ceiling 7,100 meters 23,300 feet range 1,280 kilometers 795 MI / 690 NMI _____________________ _________________ _______________________